Constrained and Regularized Quantitative Ultrasound Parameter Estimation using ADMM: Introduction

 \section{Introduction}

-Quantitative ultrasound (QUS) reveals the quantitative properties of the tissue microstructure \cite{oelze2016review,tehrani2021ultrasound,tehrani2022robust}, and have been extensively utilized in breast cancer diagnosis \cite{quiaoit2020quantitative,khairalseed2023high}, fatty liver disease classification \cite{nguyen2019reference}, and prostate cancer monitoring \cite{rohrbach2018high}.
-Spectral-based QUS methods employ RF data backscattered from the tissue to estimate different parameters such as attenuation coefficient, backscattering coefficient (BSC), and effective scatterer diameter (ESD) \cite{insana1990characterising,montero2024simultaneous,coila2017regularized,gong2019system}.
+Quantitative ultrasound (QUS) reveals the quantitative properties of the tissue microstructure, and has been extensively utilized for breast cancer diagnosis \cite{quiaoit2020quantitative}, fatty liver disease classification \cite{nguyen2019reference}, prostate cancer monitoring \cite{rohrbach2018high}, among other applications.
+Spectral-based QUS methods employ radiofrequency (RF) data backscattered from the tissue to estimate different parameters such as attenuation coefficient, backscattering coefficient (BSC), and effective scatterer diameter (ESD) \cite{insana1990characterising,oelze2016review,nam2011ultrasonic,oelze2002method,mamou2013backscatter,ghoshal2013state,lye2021vivo}.
 In this work, we focus on estimating the attenuation coefficient and BSC from the power spectra.

+Recent work has also explored deep learning (DL) for QUS to learn mappings from backscattered signals to tissue properties and labels.
+For example, DL-based classifiers have been used to discriminate scatterer density regimes directly from RF data, reducing the reliance on large patches and reference phantoms while improving robustness to different imaging settings~\cite{tehrani2021ultrasound}.
+In another work, a spectral network called SincNet, originally proposed for speech processing, was modified and adopted to ultrasound RF data to classify ultrasound microstructure \cite{tehranispeech}.
+DL-based methods have also been widely utilized in attenuation coefficient estimation \cite{marin2024deep,liu2025deep,timana2024deep}.
+Data-efficient training methods like zone-based schemes further reduce the amount of labeled data required for tissue characterization via QUS \cite{soylu2023data}.
+Despite this progress, optimization-based QUS methods are inherently explainable and are the focus of this paper.